Fence Permit Requirements in New York City, NY

 Frequently Asked Questions

-Estimated permit fees for Fence / Gate projects in New York City, NY range from $350 – $2,100.
+Estimated permit fees for Fence projects range from $350 – $2,100.
 Fees vary based on project scope and valuation.

-Typical approval time for Fence / Gate permits in New York City is about 4 weeks.
+Typical approval time for Fence permits is about 4 weeks.
 More complex projects may take longer if plan review is required.

 If you live in an HOA community, you may need architectural review approval in addition to a building permit.
 HOA rules and city building codes are separate, you may need to satisfy both.
 Review your CC&Rs and submit to your HOA's architectural review committee before starting work.